kyathamkeshavi/Devops_interview_questions/Devops_mock_interview_2.md

 GIT
 ---------------------------------------------------------------------------------------------------------------------------------
-1. Lets say your organization has github and bitbucket to store code, you have cloned a repo onto your local and changed directory name. after some days one of your team members asks you to share clone link, how would you provide the same?
+1. Lets say your organization has github and bitbucket to store code, you have cloned a repo onto your local and changed directory name. after some days one of your team members asks you to share clone link, how would you provide the same?-----git remote -v
-2. I have shell script to delete particular dependency ( repo is maven project ). before running the script i need to clone repo to my local, here point to note i should only clone master branch and only last commit ( last commit has all the code ) how would you do this?
+2. I have shell script to delete particular dependency ( repo is maven project ). before running the script i need to clone repo to my local, here point to note i should only clone master branch and only last commit ( last commit has all the code ) how would you do this?------------git clone -b kesh --single-branch --depth 1 URL
 3. what is submodule and why we need submodule?
-4. Lets say you have changed 5 files a,b,c,d and e in a repo and you did git add ., now all the files are in staging area, now i decided not to commit file d. how would delete it from staging area?
+4. Lets say you have changed 5 files a,b,c,d and e in a repo and you did git add ., now all the files are in staging area, now i decided not to commit file d. how would delete it from staging area?--------git rm --cached kesh

 Maven
 --------------------------------------------------------------------------------------------------------------------------